msunith/Danny-s-Diner-SQL/README.md

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 ##  Bonus Questions
-1 Danny and his team can use to quickly derive insights without needing to join the tables using SQL.Recreate the  table with customerid,order_date,product_name,price,Member(Y/N) using the available data:
+1. Danny and his team can use to quickly derive insights without needing to join the tables using SQL.Recreate the  table with customerid,order_date,product_name,price,Member(Y/N) using the available data:

 2. Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.

-## Insights